10.2 Incident and Inspection Reports

 - Extent of damage

 Who is the audience of accident/incident reports?
-Since these reports have legal ramifications, the writer should consider the audience to be anyone from the people involved in the incident to your manager, insurance agents, investigators, and/or law enforcement to judges.
+Since these reports have legal implications, the writer should consider the audience to be anyone from the people involved in the incident to your manager, insurance agents, investigators, and/or law enforcement to judges.

 Other Considerations: